zed-alpha/shadow-gadgets/README.md

 var View.forceOutlineShadowColorCompat: Boolean
 ```

-Color compat shadows are always clipped to their parents' bounds, since they require a sized compositing layer.
+Color compat shadows are always clipped to their parents' bounds, since they
+require a sized compositing layer.

-If `forceOutlineShadowColorCompat` is set to `true` on a `View`, you should not modify its `outlineAmbientShadowColor` and `outlineSpotShadowColor` values afterward.
-For the tint to apply correctly, the native shadow needs to be pure black.
+If `forceOutlineShadowColorCompat` is set to `true` on a `View`, you should not
+modify its `outlineAmbientShadowColor` and `outlineSpotShadowColor` values
+afterward.
+For the tint to apply correctly, the native shadow needs to be pure
+black.

+### Blending colors

-At the SDK level, it's only possible to tint the composited ambient and spot shadows as a whole rather than individually, hence the single color to replace the two native ones in later versions.
-As a convenience, the library includes a helper class that can be used to blend the ambient and spot colors for later versions into a single color for our compat functionality.
-Do note that this is completely optional; you can use whatever valid color you like with `outlineShadowColorCompat`.
+At the SDK level, it's only possible to tint the composited ambient and spot
+shadows as a whole rather than individually, hence the single color to replace
+the two native ones in later versions.
+As a convenience, the library includes a
+helper class that can be used to blend the ambient and spot colors for later
+versions into a single color for our compat functionality.
+Do note that this is
+completely optional; you can use whatever valid color you like
+with `outlineShadowColorCompat`.

 ```kotlin
 class ShadowColorsBlender(context: Context)
 ```

-This helper class uses the `Context`'s theme alphas for ambient and spot shadows to proportionally blend those colors into a single value to be used with `outlineShadowColorCompat`.
-The `Context` passed must have the relevant theme for the current `Window`, but that's only a concern if you've changed `android:ambientShadowAlpha` or `android:spotShadowAlpha` for a given `Activity` or `Dialog`.
+This helper class uses the `Context`'s theme alphas for ambient and spot shadows
+to proportionally blend those colors into a single value to be used
+with `outlineShadowColorCompat`.
+The `Context` passed must have the relevant
+theme for the current `Window`, but that's only a concern if you've
+changed `android:ambientShadowAlpha` or `android:spotShadowAlpha` for a
+given `Activity` or `Dialog`.

 The class has just two functions: